crombout89/COMP1510-Term-Project/README.md

 crombout89 & microwavelinkantenna

 ## Any important comments you'd like to make about your work:
-Nov 23: Smaller function flowcharts included in the folder 'flowcharts', main game function flowchart is in the main project directory.
+Nov 23: Smaller flowcharts included in the folder 'flowcharts', main game function flowchart is in the main project directory.